mattacular/rax/README.md

 	- Feed (for RSS feeds of RAX content etc)
 	- Analytics
 	- Social Sharing (ugh ?)
-* How to handle media?
+* How to handle media uploads and serving?
 * Storage API (has options that combine local storage, where supported with DB persistence)
 * AJAX modes on front-end (none - medium - full)
 * User API